datstartup/ubuntuopenbox/_posts/2020-07-12-Multiple-monitors-with-Arandr.md

 ![Arandr]({{site.baseurl}}/images/arandr.png)

-The best thing about Arandr is that it give me the ability to drag around display to choose the best layout I want (which going left - right/ above - under...).
+The best thing about Arandr is that it gives me the ability to drag around display to choose the best layout I want (which going left - right/ above - under...).
 Then press apply.

 After I get the layout I want, I can save the layout as a bash script to easly activate it later.
 The script will be save in `$HOME/.screenlayout`.